0xis-cn/0xis-cn/blog/about.md

 You have seen my hypocrisy, but this is partially driven by my former appointment.
 {: .ml-card-list}

+### Languages

+A post may have not been translated or written in obscure language because it pertains language-specific background knowledge or is intended to stress test that language, which will be less frequent as this blog aims to provide worldwide perspectives.
+Or because it was written at a young age and only archived.

 ## Publication date

 DM ('in the days of Muqliong') denote days starting from 1 May 2011, when